Aircraft Controller

 - Create a new

-and parent it to the Cameras object and addCameraMouseDrag
+Cameraand parent it to the Cameras object and addCameraMouseDragcomponent to it.

 - Adjust the